Welcome to The Bee Kingdom, a project by New York artist Joy Garnett.

 Dr. Ahmed Zaky Abushady (1892-1955) was an influential Egyptian Modernist and Romantic poet.
 He is remembered in Egypt for founding and editing the seminal Modern Arabic poetry journal Apollo (1932-34), which provided one of the few platforms for experimental poetry in Egypt and across the Arab world.

 In addition to writing and publishing poetry, Abushady was a bee scientist, inventor, physician, and bacteriologist.
 He trained in medicine at the University of London and began his bee research after graduating.
 He moved to a farm in Benson, Oxfordshire where he established a research station and launched his first bee science journal.
 The King's Patent Agency granted Abushady his first patent in 1919 for his design of a removable aluminum honeycomb; he registered four patents for beehive improvements in total.
 Abushady's innovative work in bee science and its relationship to his Modernist poetry and philosophy remains under-researched.

 Abushady was inspired by the principles of the English Co-operative Movement and put his vision into practice by launching The Apis Club, a beekeeping co-operative that fostered best practices in bee husbandry.
 The Apis Club grew to an apiary of 600 hives and garnered over 13,000 members.

-Abushady founded and edited two important bee science journals.
-The first was Bee World, launched in 1919 and published by The Apis Club.
-Bee World continues publication today through the International Bee Research Association (IBRA) in Cardiff, Wales.
+Abushady founded and edited two bee science journals in his lifetime.
+He launched Bee World in 1919 in Benson, which continues publication to this day through the International Bee Research Association (IBRA) in Cardiff, Wales.

-Abushady's vision for a truly contemporary Egypt found expression in his modernization efforts in both bee husbandry and poetry.
-He believed that the bee held secrets to achieving cultural harmony, and that poetry could bridge political gaps within and between nations.
+Abushady's idealistic vision for a contemporary Egypt found expression in both bee husbandry and poetry.
+He believed that the bee held secrets to harmony in nature and culture, and that poetry could bridge gulfs between languages, cultures, and nations.